wdi-atx-11/js-functions/README.md

     }
 ```

 The above code is called a *function definition*.
 On its own, the function will not execute - nothing will happen.
 The function definition is simply the recipe for "the spell."
-The function will need to be *called* by an outside source to initialize and carry out its tasks.
+The function will need to be *called* (invoked) by an outside source to initialize and carry out its tasks.
 You need to "cast the spell" for it to have an impact on the context around it.
 To call a function, type the function name and trailing parenthesis as a statement.

 ```javascript
     // function call